nhsconnect/FHIR-END-OF-LIFE-API/pages/design/design_patterns.md

 # Patterns #

-This section has been included to emphasise the use of design patterns in to the process of deciding how to use APIs within solutions.
+This section has been included to emphasise the use of design patterns in to the process of deciding how to use Care Connect APIs within solutions.
 The information has been taken from [developer.nhs.uk](https://developer.nhs.uk/library/architecture/integration-patterns/information-sharing-patterns-summary/).

 ## Overview ##

 A “pattern” is a formal way of documenting a solution to a design problem in a particular field of expertise for example in the case of an API sharing clinical information between systems.
 The information in this section has been reproduced and shortened from [developer.nhs.uk](https://developer.nhs.uk/library/architecture/integration-patterns/information-sharing-patterns-summary/)
 - Patterns are not mutually exclusive: many real solutions will use more than one pattern.